swachter/scala-ts/readme.md

 ### Acknowledgements:

-Thanks to Sébastien Doeraene and Ólafur Páll Geirsson for their work on `ScalaJS` and `Scalameta`, respectively.
-They helped alot by giving supportive answers.
+Thanks to Sébastien Doeraene and Ólafur Páll Geirsson for their work and support regarding `ScalaJS` and `Scalameta`, respectively.